altocodenl/tagaway/readme.md

 - Upload
    - Retry on error.
    - Show estimated time remaining in ongoing uploads.
-   - Report automatically for file extensions that are not allowed, for future expansion of formats.
-   - Support 3gp, mov, heic, avi.
-Check for actual file type in server, not just extension.
    - Ignore deleted pictures flag.
    - New upload flow
       - Starting state: area from dropdown & button for files & button for folder upload.